Developer's Guide

 We suggest using a redirect_uri server of localhost, like the example above, with the assumption that it doesn't actually exist.

 3. Copy the url, paste it in to your web browser of choice, and go to the page.
 This will take you to the iPayroll / CloudPayroll login page.
-You need to log in using a Paymaster user for the organisation that you want to use the API for.
+You need to log in using an Api User Account for the organisation that you want to use the API for.

 4. If you have previously authorised the requested scopes, skip to step 5.